By studying lava tubes on Earth, graduate students are hoping to find out more about life on Mars.

 Brown agreed that meeting and collaborating with other scientists that are passionate about their work has been the best part of his degree.

-All three graduate students raved about their graduate supervisor, Claire Samson.
+The students and alumnus all raved about their graduate supervisor, Claire Samson.
 “Claire is a machine, plain and simple,” says Mallozzi.
 “She is constantly presenting new research opportunities to both undergraduate and graduate students.
 I have no clue how she does it all, but I have huge respect for her as a person and a researcher.”

 Says Hay: “Claire is fantastic.
 Throughout the course of my research, thesis, and publications she has provided a stream of knowledge, support, and steadfast optimism which helped see my master’s through to its successful conclusion.
 Five stars, hands down.”